 Cat's Ears, Sow Thistle, Hawk Bits, Hawks-Beard, Plantain (the weed), Pansies, Hibiscus, Musk Mallow, Malope Mallow, Mulberry, Prickly Pear, Lambs lettuce

 **This list is based on searches using The Tortoise Table's Plant Database app**

 For years, captive bred tortoises had always displayed thick, spongy bone formation or pyramid shaped scutes, thick dark keratin layers, spinal deformations and walking difficulties as a result of owners feeding up to two or three times the amount of food the tortoise actually required.

-Tortoises are grazers; they thrive when they are allowed to feed naturally on wold growing weeds and flowers.
+Tortoises are grazers; they thrive when they are allowed to feed naturally on wild growing weeds and flowers.
 They should be allowed controlled inactivity periods and discouraged from eating 365 days a year.
 Never offer food which contain high levels of protein (peas, beans, bananas) or have extremely negative calcium to phosphorous balance.
-Rarely (if ever) odder your tortoise any fruit as this can lead to flagellate proliferation and colic.
+Rarely (if ever) offer your tortoise any fruit as this can lead to flagellate proliferation and colic.